MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Develop-an-Extension.md

 ---
 title: "How to: Develop an Extension"
-descriiption: How to Develop an Extension ms.custom: na ms.date: 01/22/2018 ms.reviewer: na
+description: How to Develop an Extension ms.custom: na ms.date: 01/22/2018 ms.reviewer: na